sans-blue-team/sec555-wiki/Tools/Logstash.md

 ---------
 ### memoize
+Later versions of Logstash have released a memcache plugin.
+It is recommended to use the memcache plugin for Logstash versions 6.X and higher.

 The **logstash-filter-memoize** plugin is community filter plugin used to enable caching for other filter plugins.
 It is used to wrap itself around another filter plugin and cache the results based on a specific field.
 Subsequent calls to the same filter plugin with the same field value causes memoize to pull the return value from cache rather than running the filter plugin again.
 This can **drastically** increase performance assuming caching is acceptable per your use case.

 Consider this scenario, an IDS alert has been received but the alert only contains the source_ip and destination_ip.
 However, having the DNS name associated with these IP addresses could be valuable to an analyst.
 If DNS queries and answers are in Elasticsearch, they can be pulled into the IDS alert automatically.